AdobeDocs/analytics.en/help/technotes/vista.md

 >[!IMPORTANT]
 >
 >VISTA rules require a paid agreement between your organization and Adobe Professional Services.
-Contact your organization's Adobe Account Manager if you want to create or update a VISTA rule.
+Contact your Adobe Account Team if you want to create or update a VISTA rule.

 ## Create a VISTA rule

 You must work with Adobe Professional Services in order to create a VISTA rule.
-Contact your organization's Adobe Account Manager if you want to create a VISTA rule.
+Contact your Adobe Account Team if you want to create a VISTA rule.

 ## See existing VISTA rules

 Adobe does not offer a UI to view existing VISTA rules.
-Contact your organization's Adobe Account Manager or Customer Care with the desired report suite to retrieve a list of existing VISTA rules.
+Contact your Adobe Account Team or Customer Care with the desired report suite to retrieve a list of existing VISTA rules.